How to Detect a Tech Support Scam

 - Just Ignore: If you receive a phone call or see a pop-up message claiming to be tech support, ignore it.
 Do not click any links.
 Companies like Apple, Google, Microsoft will never send unsolicited messages requesting your personal information.

 - Don’t Call: Notice a phone number for support on a pop-up or email?
 Don’t call it.
 Legitimate error messages from Microsoft never include a phone number, as any communication must be established by the user first.
 When in doubt, you can always call the legitimate support number found only on the Microsoft support website.

 - Read Carefully: Pop-ups are designed to scare users, so read the entirety of the message carefully before acting.
 Language like, “call immediately,” or “urgent action required,” is used to instill a sense of urgency.

 Whether you want to prevent malicious attacks from happening or if you have already been affected, here are some tips for protecting your personal information:

 - Update Security: Keep all your antivirus software and other security systems up-to-date.
 Included with Windows 10, Windows Defender works to effectively block exploits, malware, and other threats so they never effect your device.
-You can also use other antivirus software like Malwarebytes or Norton to regularly scan your computer for threats.
+You can also use other antivirus software like Norton to regularly scan your computer for threats.